 They can also completely stop bone growth during adolescence.
 This means that the teenager was taking steroids can no longer grow, and its full growth in the future will not match the growth of an adult.

-Effects on Brain
+Steroids Effect on Brain

-Steroids can cause changes in mood, such as feelings of depression and irritability.
+Effects of steroids on the brain can cause changes in mood, such as feelings of depression and irritability.
 Also can cause aggressive behavior indeed.
 Some bursts can be so severe, they have become known in the media as a “blind rage.”

 In your body testosterone production under the control of nerve cells in the base of the brain called the hypothalamus.
 The hypothalamus also does a lot of other things.
 It helps control appetite, blood pressure, mood, and reproductive capacity.
 Anabolic steroids can alter the signals which are sent to the hypothalamus body.
 This can interfere with normal hormonal function.